emergenitro/ysws-domain/README.md

 - **Express Creativity**: Showcase your unique ideas and design skills.
 - **Learn Web Development**: Gain hands-on experience with HTML, CSS, and JavaScript.
 - **Build a Digital Portfolio**: Create a project to add to your portfolio.

+We understand finances might be a barrier to setup your own website and we don't want that, so, we will pay for your domain!

 ## How to Upload Your Website